Samw662/android_device_motorola_bangkk-twrp/README.md

 ### Kernel Source
 From user 13 T3TCS33.18-48-6-2 release-keys

-# What's working!? :D
+### What's working!? :D
-• Touch (it should works on both displays)
+- Touch (it should works on both displays)
-• Backuo && Restore
+- Backup && Restore
-• Wipe /data
+- Wipe /data
-• CPU Temp
+- CPU Temp
-• Battery && Time
+- Battery && Time
-• Brightness
+- Brightness
-• MicroSD Card && USB OTG
+- MicroSD Card && USB OTG
-• Mouse through USB OTG
+- Mouse through USB OTG
-• Flashing a zips (won't work at all for now)
+- Flashing a zips (won't work at all for now)

-# What ISN'T working!?
+### What ISN'T working!?
 D:
-• Flashing some zips (You won't be able to flash some zips like Magisk)
+- Flashing some zips (You won't be able to flash some zips like Magisk)
-• Decryption
+- Decryption
-• Touch on custom roms (it works fine in stock rom)
+- Touch on custom roms (it works fine in stock rom)

+### See Wiki for build this source